subsquid/docs/docs/fuel-indexing/fuel-datasource/general.md

 The method documentation is also available inline and can be accessed via suggestions in most IDEs.
 :::

-The following setters configure the global settings of `DataSourceBuilder` for Solana Procesor.
+The following setters configure the global settings of `DataSourceBuilder` for Fuel Procesor.
 They return the modified instance and can be chained.

 The only required configuration method is [`setGateway()`](#set-gateway).
 If you need real-time data, please also use [`setRpcEndpoint()`](#set-rpc-endpoint).